-(c) The County holds an annual tax lien sale.
+(c) The County annually holds a tax lien sale.
 This sale commences on the third Tuesday of each February.
-The taxpayer is charged an additional statutory 10% interest per each six month period, for a maximum of 24 months if he pays his taxes after the tax lien sale.
-The liens are sold at public auction to a bidder offering to accept the lowest rate of interest; bidding begins at 10% and moves downward.
-The most desirable properties have their liens purchased for less than 10% interest because the property owners will likely pay off their taxes quickly to avoid losing their property to foreclosure.
+The taxpayer is charged an additional 10% penalty if he pays his taxes after the tax lien sale.
+The liens are sold at public auction to a bidder offering to accept the lowest rate of interest; bidding begins at 10% and moves downward in 1⁄4 point increments.
+The most desirable properties have their liens purchased for less than 10% interest because the property owners will probably pay off their taxes quickly to avoid losing their property to foreclosure.
 The successful bidder only receives the amount bid, for example 4%.
 The differential, in this case 6%, accrues to the County.
 Uncollected tax receivables which are not sold at auction become tax liens owned by the County at the highest rate (10%).

 Successful bidders at the time of sale are required to deposit with the County Treasurer 10% of the amount of the tax lien (the total amount owed to the County the day of the lien sale) and the remaining 90% within thirty days of the sale.
 The holder of a tax lien for a property other than those classified as Class One or as a Class Two condominium pursuant to section 1802 of the RPTL, if it has not been satisfied within 24 months of the sale date, may obtain a deed of conveyance from the County Treasurer or foreclose his tax lien.
-The holder of a tax lien for a property classified as Class One or as a Class Two condominium pursuant to section 1802 of the RPTL, if it has not been satisfied within 24 months of the sale date, may commence a foreclosure action provided the property owner has not been granted a one-year extension, which may be renewed, through hardship designation, or provided that the property owner has not been granted a 24-month extension through an alternate designation on all said liens sold on or before June 30, 1994.
+The holder of a tax lien for a property classified as Class One or as a Class Two condominium pursuant to section 1802 of the RPTL, if it has not been satisfied within 24 months of the sale date, may commence a foreclosure action provided the property owner has not been granted a one-year extension through hardship designation, or provided that the property owner has not been granted a 24-month extension through an alternate designation on all said liens sold on or before June 30, 1994.